comic-manga-ebook/ecmb_builder/README.md

 ## About this repository:
 This is a **simple-to-use builder** to build *.ecmb-files from your source-images without knowing anything about programming.
 Its only capable of creating simple books with no sub-folders or advanced navigation.

-In real life, when you have downloaded a comic or manga the files are really messy - thefile-renamer will help you cleaning the contents.
+In real life, when you have downloaded a comic or manga the files are really messy - the **file-renamer** will help you cleaning the contents.

 Published under [MIT License](https://choosealicense.com/licenses/mit/)